-11. Oak Resources Conservation; In-Lieu Fee Payment: Alteration of on-site individual oak trees and oak tree woodland or the implementation of on-site work that may affect on-site oak trees, including their canopy or root systems, shall adhere to the Oak Resources Technical Report (ORTR) prepared by California Tree and Landscape Consulting on May 10, 2021 (Exhibit N).
-The ORTR identifies approximately 0.1 acres (4,000 square feet) of native oak woodland and 17 individual native oaks to be removed for the project and approximately 0.15 acres of native oak woodland to be retained.
-The ORTR also identifies project-specific oak tree protection measures for oak resources to be retained on site.
-With the exception of identified impacts to individual valley oak trees and valley oak woodlands, this project qualifies for an affordable housing exemption from mitigation under Section 130.39.050 (E).
-Therefore, oak resources mitigation shall be limited to an in-lieu mitigation fee of \$14,349.95 for impacts to individual valley oaks/valley oak woodlands as specified in the ORTR.
+9. Oak Resources Conservation; In-Lieu Fee Payment: Alteration of on-site individual oak trees and oak tree woodland or the implementation of on-site work that may affect on-site oak trees, including their canopy or root systems, shall adhere to the Arborist Report for Oak Woodland Resources prepared by California Tree and Landscape Consulting (Exhibit N).
+The report identifies that approximately 1.95 acres of the 4.5 acre parcel is covered with oak woodland (43.2% of the site).
+The total oak woodland proposed for removal is 1.74 acres (89.2% of the oak woodland).
+There are two Valley Oaks located outside of the property that would not be impacted from the project.
+Further, this project qualifies for an affordable housing exemption from mitigation under Section 130.39.050 (E).
+Therefore, oak resources mitigation shall be limited to an in-lieu mitigation fee.
 Mitigation fee payment shall be required prior to issuance of a grading permit.
-Processing, receipt and documentation of mitigation fees collected may be subject to an Administrative Permit pursuant to Section 130.39.060(A) (Oak Tree and Oak Woodland Removal Permits -Ministerial Development Projects).
+Processing, receipt and documentation of mitigation fees collected may be subject to an Administrative Permit pursuant to Section 130.39.060(A)(Oak Tree and Oak Woodland Removal Permits - Ministerial Development Projects).